 Shannon Lee is an icon in the Asian-American community.
-She’s runs companies, she runs a foundation, she’s an executive producer, she’s a writer and she’s an advocate for Asian-American issues.
-Oh she’s also the daughter of Bruce Lee.
-I can’t fathom how challenging it must be to just discover and develop your own identity while being Bruce Lee’s daughter, but to also make your own substantial impact on society as well.
+She runs companies, she runs a foundation, she’s an executive producer, she’s a writer and she’s an advocate for Asian-American issues.
+Oh, she’s also the daughter of Bruce Lee.
+I can’t fathom how challenging it must be to just discover and develop your own identity while being Bruce Lee’s daughter but to also make your own substantial impact on society as well.
 Shannon Lee has done that.

-As the Executive Producer of Cinemax’s Warrior, Lee was responsible for bringing her father’s dream and writings to life and creating a show that is one of the shining examples of Asian representation in media.
+As the Executive Producer of Cinemax’s Warrior TV Series, Shannon Lee was responsible for bringing her father’s dream and writings to life and creating a show that is one of the shining examples of Asian representation in media.
 Today, Lee releases her first book, Be Water, My Friend, inspired by the philosophies of her father.

 It’s no surprise that Shannon Lee is a personal hero of mine, and having the opportunity to speak with her about her father’s legacy, the development of Warrior, and her own professional journey was definitely a “bucket list” moment for me.